jrblevin/markdown-mode/README.md

   * `markdown-enable-math` - syntax highlighting for LaTeX fragments (default: `nil`).
 Set this to <kbd>t</kbd> to turn on math support by default.
-Math support can be toggled later using the function `markdown-enable-math`."
+Math support can be enabled, disabled, or toggled later using the function `markdown-toggle-math`."

   * `markdown-css-paths` - CSS files to link to in XHTML output (default: `nil`).